Tarzan (musical): International Productions

-The first international production of the show opened on April 15, 2007 at the Fortis Circustheater in Scheveningen, Netherlands and was produced by Disney and Joop van den Ende Theaterproducties/Stage Entertainment.
+The first international production of the show opened on April 15, 2007, at the Fortis Circustheater in Scheveningen, Netherlands and was produced by Disney and Joop van den Ende Theaterproducties/Stage Entertainment.
 Phil Collins was present at the opening night.
 The original cast featured Ron Link as Tarzan (winner of the show "Wie Wordt Tarzan?") and Chantal Janzen as Jane.
-On May 24, 2009 the show closed to make way for the Dutch production of Mary Poppins.
+On May 24, 2009, the show closed to make way for the Dutch production of Mary Poppins.

 The second international production, and the first independent production (not to be produced by Disney) opened in Kristianstad, Sweden, on February 16, 2008, and closed in 2009.
-A Philippine production of the show, licensed by Viva Atlantic Theatricals, ran from June 14-July 7, 2013 at the Meralco Theater in Manila.
+A Philippine production of the show, licensed by Viva Atlantic Theatricals, ran from June 14 – July 7, 2013, at the Meralco Theater in Manila.
 It starred Dan Domenech as Tarzan and Rachelle Ann Go as Jane.

-Germany Productions
+Germany Productions (2008–2018)

-The third international production opened in Hamburg, Germany, at the Neue Flora Theater on October 19, 2008 and was produced by Disney and Stage Entertainment.
+The third international production opened in Hamburg, Germany, at the Neue Flora Theater on October 19, 2008, and was produced by Disney and Stage Entertainment.
 It originally starred Anton Zetterholm and Elisabeth Hübert, who won the roles of Tarzan and Jane on the German casting show Ich Tarzan, Du Jane.
 From May 2010, Alexander Klaws took over the role of Tarzan and played for three years until June 2, 2013.
 With over three million visitors, the musical became the second most successful musical for Stage Entertainment in Hamburg.
 The Hamburg production ran for five years and closed in 2013.

-A production was staged in Stuttgart at the Stage Apollo Theater in 2013.
+The Production moved to Stuttgart after closing in Hamburg, where it opened in November 2013 in the Stage Apollo Theater.
+Tarzan was played by Gian Marco Schiaretti and Jane by Merle Hoch, both of whom already played these roles in Hamburg.
+The Production closed after over 2½ years in August 2016.